jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 few lines of PowerShell and have the data - **how hard could it be?** Well...

 In early 2025 there are lots of apps to tell drivers about chargers, many linked to an operator or payment provider.
-Some seem to be have been written without asking, “**How is this useful?**” before making another version of “*Google maps showing some chargers*” and/or “*A more awkward way to pay”.
+Some seem to have been written without asking, “**How is this useful?**” before making another version of “*Google maps showing some chargers*” and/or “*A more awkward way to pay*”.
 Vendors want me to install their app when I just want to see a complete list of options in one place. *Completeness* makes or breaks some analysis: a sample lets you say “Rapid changers are busiest at *this* time”, but saying that [A quarter of England’s strategic A-roads have electric car charging ‘cold spots’](https://www.theguardian.com/environment/2025/mar/09/england-a-roads-electric-car-charging-cold-spots) could report *data* gaps as charger gaps.
-But whether the goal is an app for data analysis, anyone wanting agregated data needs to do it for themselves.
+But whether the goal is an app or data analysis, anyone wanting data from many operators needs to aggregate it for themselves

 In hindsight this might have flagged a “Beware of the leopard” experience.
 So might the absence of a definitive list of CPOs, but I just started making my own.